 The necessary mathematics for extending this decomposition to VS exists, because VS is based on von Neumann (quantum) entropy, for which quantum mutual information, quantum relative entropy, and related quantum quantities are well understood \cite{nielsen2010quantum}.
 However, computing these quantities requires a matrix that simultaneously encodes each element and its class membership.
 If there are $n$ total elements and $k$ classes, the VS decomposition demands either an $nk \times nk$ matrix or an $n \times k \times n \times k$ 4-dimensional tensor (which can be reduced to $n \times n$ and $k \times k$ matrices by taking a partial trace).
 In contrast, LCR requires only the similarity matrix $Z$.
-Consequently, VS needs an explicit notion of similarity both between classes and between elements, whereas in LCR any class‑level similarity arises purely from element‑level similarities within the classes.
+Consequently, VS needs an explicit notion of similarity both between classes and between elements, whereas in LCR any class-level similarity arises purely from element-level similarities within the classes.
 In principle, the VS formulation would permit the confusing situation in which two classes contain exactly the same individuals but nonetheless have zero similarity---a scenario that cannot occur under LCR, in which the similarity between classes is purely a function of similarities among the elements they contain.

-In sum, LCR and VS provide complementary descriptions of similarity‑sensitive entropy, a unifying concept that is likely to find applications in many domains in which traditional entropy is currently a mainstay.
-We anticipate that the deeper understanding of their relationship and properties through work such as that presented here will aid such investigations.
+In sum, LCR and VS provide complementary descriptions of similarity-sensitive entropy, a unifying concept that is likely to find applications in many domains in which traditional entropy is currently a mainstay.
+We anticipate that the deeper understanding of their relationship and properties will aid such investigations.